plippe/blog/_posts/2018-10-01-taming-cats-nonempty.md

 These total functions guaranty the code won’t throw errors.
 They help build better code, but it takes commitment to use them over the other.
 Furthermore, without proper warning, it is easy to use the partial function without knowing.

-To avoid crashing the application unexpectedly, lists could be implemented similarly to `Option`. `List` would define an interface for `EmptyList`, and `NonEmptyList`.
+To avoid crashing the application unexpectedly, lists could be implemented similarly to `Option`. `List` would define an interface for `EmptyList` and `NonEmptyList`.

 ```scala
 trait OptList[T] {